ClemensGerstung/kore/README.md

 ## The perhaps best app on Android to store your passwords.

-Developer of this nice app is @HumpaLumpa007.
+Developer of this nice app is @Clemens.
 So contact me if you want something in this app.